KNULenaLindauer/Facial-Recognition-under-varying-lighting-conditins-using-SVM/README.md

 Steps like resizing and grayscale conversion significantly improved accuracy by standardizing input images and will therefore be performed in this project
 - Limitations:
 Misclassifications occurred in images with heavy shadows or extreme distortions, indicating a need for advanced preprocessing or data augmentation
-- Motivation and Significance
+- Motivation and Significance:
 Facial recognition is central to security systems, biometric authentication, and mobile applications.
 However, real-world environments present challenges like lighting variability.
-This project demonstrates how machine learning algorithms, particularly SVM, can address these challenges, contributing to the development of more reliable systems.
+This project demonstrates how machine learning algorithms, particularly SVM, can address these challenges, contributing to the development of more reliable systems
 -----------------------------------------------------------------------------------------------------
 ## 2 Source Code
 ##### Structure